Nursing at VNSNY

-- Message from the Senior Vice President, Intake and Patient Care Services
+- Message from the Senior Vice President for Patient Care Services

 A dynamic organization, VNSNY has taken the lead in forging strategic collaborations with other organizations, large and small, to create innovative new frameworks for care delivery and care coordination for patients.
 Our nurses are front and center not only in providing the highest quality of care, but also in using specialized knowledge of population health management and complex care management.
 In addition, VNSNY leverages technology to provide all of our clinicians, including field to office-based staff, with robust tools for reporting, collaborating, and data sharing across the care continuum.
 We also use technology to communicate with our partners and have a rich source of patient data that drives our evidence-based care.

 With home care playing an increasingly important role in the management of patients with both acute and chronic conditions, VNSNY’s nurses are filling a need that puts them at the forefront of medical practice and the health care industry in 2020 and beyond.
 As such, VNSNY is committed to recruiting the highest quality nurses and providing them with state-of-the-art tools and support.
 We hope you will consider becoming a part of VNSNY, as we work to make the future of health care a reality.

 - Home Care Nurse